Tommy Robinson: Aftermath of imprisonment

-On 2 August 2018, Robinson was interviewed on Tucker Carlson Tonight.
-During the interview, Robinson mainly discussed his two months in prison.
+On 2 August 2018 Robinson was interviewed on Tucker Carlson Tonight.
+He mainly discussed his two months in prison.
 He said that he was initially put in HM Prison Hull, where he was treated well.
-He was then transferred to HM Prison Onley, where, he claimed, he was severely mistreated, including with solitary confinement.
-The prison service rejected his claims saying, "Mr Yaxley-Lennon [i.e. Robinson] was treated with the same fairness we aim to show all prisoners – he had access to visits, television and showers – and it is totally false to say he was held in 'solitary confinement'", adding that he had been kept in a care and separation unit for 48 hours whilst an assessment was made of his safety.
+He was then transferred to HM Prison Onley, where, he claimed, he was severely mistreated, including with 'solitary confinement'.
+HM Prison Service rejected his claims, saying, "Mr Yaxley-Lennon [Robinson] was treated with the same fairness we aim to show all prisoners – he had access to visits, television, and showers – and it is totally false to say he was held in 'solitary confinement'", adding that he had been kept in a care and separation unit for 48 hours while an assessment was made of his safety.

-In October 2018, further controversy arose after Robinson posted a joint photo with two dozen young British Army "recruits" as he described them.
-He also posted on his Facebook page a video of the occasion in which the soldiers allegedly cheered him shouting his name.
-The British Army launched an investigation into the matter, saying, "Far-right ideology is completely at odds with the values and ethos of the armed forces.
-The armed forces have robust measures in place to ensure those exhibiting extremist views are neither tolerated nor permitted to serve."
-The Government's lead counter-extremism commissioner praised the army's response, saying, "This is typical of the far right.
-They manipulate and exploit their way into the mainstream, often targeting the military and co-opting its symbols.
-Tommy Robinson's attention-seeking is cover for divisive anti-Muslim hatred that is causing real harm to individuals, communities and society in general."

 Reporting restrictions were lifted on the three Huddersfield grooming gang trials after the jury reached a verdict in the final trial.
 The Yorkshire Evening Post explained that it abided by the temporary restrictions because "If we had reported on the first trial then jurors may have been swayed in the second trial – a defence lawyer would argue that their clients could not get a fair hearing ... the whole trial could have collapsed ... a judge may have had to rule that they could not get a fair trial and those girls would NEVER have seen the men brought to justice".

-Also in October 2018, U.S. Republican Party congressman Paul Gosar and six other members of congress invited Robinson to speak at a private meeting at the U.S. Congress on 14 November 2018.
+In October 2018, the American Republican Party politician Paul Gosar and six other members of the US Congress invited Robinson to speak at a private meeting on 14 November 2018.
 The trip was to be sponsored by the Middle East Forum, which said it had provided Robinson with legal funds since his imprisonment.
 Robinson was not granted a visa for the trip.